zombieyang/sd-ppp/readme.md

 # SD-PPP: Use Photoshop as your SD/ComfyUI's workspace
 > ppp for Professional Photoshop Portal

 this extension/custom_node is mainly focus on getting/sending picture from/to Photoshop in ComfyUI or SD.
-You can manage your AI art by Photoshop and make Photoshop become the workspace of your SD/ComfyUI
+You can manage your AI art by Photoshop and I hope it can make Photoshop become the workspace of your SD/ComfyUI

 #### SD/SDForge Showcase